How to improve team communication when working from home

 They can also lead to a variety of workplace challenges that remote teams need to overcome.

 The challenges of team communication when working from home

 Remote work comes with its fair share of communication-related and other challenges, which may make managers hesitant to introduce such a work arrangement to their teams — despite the benefits working from home can bring to both employees and managers, and its growing popularity and necessity in recent times.

-Challenges of remote work and team communication range from different communication preferences that hinder productivity to technology-related problems that hinder communication itself.
+Challenges of remote work and work-from-home communication range from a lack of communication that hinders productivity to technology-related problems that hinder communication itself.
 According to various research, only 22% of people tend to participate in relevant virtual team training, and 32% of companies cite training issues as a major problem they face while operating with virtual teams.